ManelQM/ManelQM/README.md

 ## About Me

 I am a passionate individual with a diverse background in Philosophy, Industrial Automation and Robotics, and Full Stack Development.
 As a licensed graduate in Philosophy and a certified technician in Industrial Automation and Robotics, I bring a unique blend of critical thinking and technical expertise to my work.
+Also Spanish is my native language!

 ## Skills & Languages